UCMercedACM/Chapter-Website/README.md

     * Type in "npm start" in your terminal and press enter
       * Again, make sure you're in the correct folder (forked-repository\react\acm-chapter-website\)
 * **Code!**
-* Your last commit’s comment to this forked repository should include fixed and the issue number e.g: “fixed #123”
+* If you've fixed a particular issue then your last commit’s comment to this forked repository should include fixed and the issue number e.g: “fixed #123”
-* Once you’ve fixed/finished the issue, make a pull request to the main repository https://github.com/UCMercedACM/Chapter-Website/pulls
+* Make a pull request to the main repository https://github.com/UCMercedACM/Chapter-Website/pulls